Is your decluttering task too big? Overwhelming?

-The decision to do it all in one go can become the reason why we don’t start at all.
+The idea that we have to do it all in one go can become the reason why we don’t start at all!

 - If we are in an extremely busy phase of our life we might just not have the time for a decluttering project that will take several days or even weeks to get completed.

 - It could also be that we feel overwhelmed by the magnitude of the decluttering task – we don’t feel able to plan and organise the work, have no idea how and where to get started.
 Thus, we procrastinate and postpone the project-start again and again.

 - There might be other reasons why we don’t feel physically or mentally able to go through a complex energy- and effort-demanding project.